-- 1. An exhibitor disciplining a dog in the show ring will be excused from further competition in that class. - 2.
-The judge will not permit any handler to use excessive verbal commands or to move toward the dog to correct it. - 3.
+1. An exhibitor disciplining a dog in the show ring will be excused from further competition in that class.

+- 2. The judge will not permit any handler to use excessive verbal commands or to move toward the dog to correct it. - 3.
 Exhibitors are totally responsible for their dogs while on the Fairgrounds. - a.
 Dogs must be kept on leash while on the Fairgrounds, except when participating in the ring during judging. - b.
 Dogs must be kenneled in designated areas. - c.
 Exhibitors must clean up after their dogs. - d.
 Dogs are not permitted outside agility show venue and the Buckeye Sports Center except to load, unload, and use the marked Exercise Areas. - e.
-Dogs must not be left unattended.

-- 4. Dogs are not permitted to wear any type of muzzle, prong/pinch collar, or electronic collar while on the fairgrounds. - a.
+Dogs must not be left unattended. - 4.
+Dogs are not permitted to wear any type of muzzle, prong/pinch collar, or electronic collar while on the fairgrounds. - a.
 Exhibitors will be disqualified if their dogs are seen wearing muzzles, prong/pinch collars, or electronic collars. - 5.
 Only the exhibitor's dog, exhibitor, and show officials are permitted in the show ring area at any time throughout the show. - 6.
 Judges' decisions are final.
 Exhibitors, parents, volunteers, and other individuals are not permitted to talk with judges at any time during the Dog Show, except during Agility or Rally briefings and walkthroughs. - a.
-Discussion and/or confrontation with judges may result in disqualification of exhibitor and removal of individuals from the Fairgrounds.
+Discussion and/or confrontation with judges may result in disqualification of exhibitor and - 7.
+Judges, show staff and 4-H Dog Committee reserve the right to withhold class placements. - 8.
+Dogs are not permitted to be dyed or colored in any way.
+If coat or nails show any evidence of dye or coloring, the score sheet will reflect a major point deduction.